Roger Federer, from Mr Angry to Mr Perfect

-Fourteen years after winning his first Grand Slam title at Wimbledon, Federer stands on the verge of an historic eighth All England Club triumph and 19th major.
+Fourteen years after winning his first Grand Slam title at Wimbledon, Federer clinched an historic eighth All England Club trophy and 19th major yesterday.

-Victory over Marin Cilic tomorrow would also make the 35-year-old the oldest man to triumph on the famed grass courts tucked away in the plush suburbs of south-west London.
+Victory over Marin Cilic made the 35-year-old the oldest man to triumph on the famed grass courts tucked away in the plush suburbs of south-west London.

 “2003 feels like ages ago, because of the ponytail, the beard, whatever, you name it.
 This one is different,” said the Swiss star after downing Tomas Berdych to reach his 11th Wimbledon final.